Inquests

 Requesting an inquest

 Very few coronial investigations proceed to inquest.
 You may request an inquest by writing to the coroner (Form 15 – Application to coroner to hold an inquest) outlining why it’s in the public interest.
-The coroner must make the decision within six months, though they may extend that time if they’re waiting on information from a third person.
+The coroner must make the decision within six months, though they may extend that time if they are waiting on information to inform their decision.

 The coroner must give written reasons for their decision.
 If the coroner declines your request, you may apply to the state coroner (Form 16 – Application to State Coroner for an order to hold an inquest) or the District Court for an inquest within 14 days of receiving the coroner’s reasons.